james-cape/fixup_backend/README.md

 }
 ```

-Left swipe: a PATCH request to `/api/v1/contractors/contractor_id/projects/project_id` which takes no body.
+Left swipe: a PATCH request to `/api/v1/contractors/contractor_id/projects/project_id` which takes a body.

-Right swipe: a PATCH request to `/api/v1/contractors/contractor_id/projects/project_id` which takes no body.
+Right swipe: a PATCH request to `/api/v1/contractors/contractor_id/projects/project_id` which takes a body.

 Example Swipe LEFT Request:
 ```